awslabs/aws-c-io/README.md

     int aws_event_loop_fetch_local_item ( struct aws_event_loop *, void *key, void **item);

 All event loops contain local storage for all users of the event loop to store common data into.
 This function is for fetching one of those objects by key.
-The key for this store is of type `size_t`.
+The key for this store is of type `void *`.
 This function is NOT thread safe, and it expects the caller to be calling from the event loop's thread.
-If this is not the case, the caller must first schedule a task on the event loopn to enter the correct thread.
+If this is not the case, the caller must first schedule a task on the event loop to enter the correct thread.

     int aws_event_loop_put_local_item ( struct aws_event_loop *, void *key, void *item);